 Do I have to use a chopped dark chocolate bar?
-No, you can use chocolate chips of any kind you would like!
-I just think a chopped dark chocolate bar tastes the best and gives you the best pools of melty chocolate.
+No, you can use semisweet chocolate chips if would like!
+I just think a chopped dark chocolate bar tastes the best and gives you the best pools of melty chocolate chunks.

-Measure your flour properly.
+For best results, measure your flour properly.
 This is always my #1 baking tip.
 Do not ever scoop a measuring cup into your flour.
 This will always lead to using too much flour.
-(Trust me, I've learned the hard way that I need to measure properly!)
 Instead, sprinkle spoonfuls of flour into your measuring cup and swipe excess flour off with the back of a knife.
 Or better yet, weigh your flour.
 1 cup of flour equals 125 grams.

-When the cookies are straight out of the oven go around them with a circular cookie cutter to make them perfectly round!
+When the cookies are straight out of the oven, scoot a circular cookie cutter around them to make them perfectly round!

-If you make these cookies, tag me on Instagram @inbloombakery_ so I can see your bakes!
+If you make these cookies, please leave a star rating!
+Tag me on Instagram @inbloombakery_ so I can see your bakes, and follow me on Pinterest for more dessert ideas!
 Happy baking!

 Chewy Chocolate Chunk Cookies